StornWhite/stornco-api/stornco/README.md

 # stornco module
-As the top level module for storn.co, this module handles url routing within the domain and it contains all of the site's applications.
+As the top level module for storn.co, this module handles url routing within the domain as well as domain-wide resources like middleware, base templates, utilities, etc.